jayljohnson/critical-path-finder/README.md

 1. Run from the CLI by:
    1. Using the provided sample inputs with `python critical_path_finder.py`
-   1. Or, pass in in paths to your own input and output locations using `python critical_path_finder.py -g input/sample_graph.dot -w input/sample_weights.csv -i ../target`
+   1. Or, pass in paths to your own input and output locations using `python critical_path_finder.py -g input/sample_graph.dot -w input/sample_weights.csv -i ../target`
-1. Import into another module and pass the graph and node weights inputs into a new CriticalPath object.
-See main() for examples.
+1. Or, import this package into another module and pass the graph and node weights inputs into a new `CriticalPath` object.
+See `CriticalPath.main()` for examples.

 Important!
 The node weights must be int's.
 Handle any unit conversions outside of this module.
 For example if your weights are measured in fractional hours like 2.25 and you want to keep the values precise, convert them to minutes (2.25 * 60), or seconds (2.25 * 60 * 60).
 Then the output units will be based on the input units.